mgibbon2/operating-systems/project-two/README.md

 3. If I want to print the messages from init module and cleanup module to the standard output in addition to the kernel ring buffer, what should I change?

-If I want to print the messages from init_module and cleanup_module to the standard output in addition to the kernel ring buffer, we needed to....
+If I want to print the messages from init_module and cleanup_module to the standard output in addition to the kernel ring buffer, we needed to change KERN_INFO to KERN_ALERT in printk() function increasing the logging.

 PART 2: CREATE A PRINT SELF KERNEL MODULE
 =========================================